Latteralus/RC/websitePlan.md

 ---

-This document will evolve as the project progresses, with updates to reflect design decisions, technical challenges, and additional requirements.
+This website plan will be updated as development progresses to reflect evolving requirements and implementation decisions.